paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

   (A) The two Deputy Directors within the Office of the Director of Cost Assessment and Program Evaluation under [section 139a(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section139a/c&num=0&edition=prelim).

-  (B) The Deputy Assistant Secretary of Defense for Developmental Test and Evaluation appointed pursuant to section 139b(a) 11 See References in Text note below. of this title.

-  (C) The Deputy Assistant Secretary of Defense for Systems Engineering appointed pursuant to section 139b(b) 1 of this title.

-  (D) The Deputy Assistant Secretary of Defense for Manufacturing and Industrial Base Policy appointed pursuant to section 139c 1 of this title.

-  (E) The Director of Small Business Programs appointed pursuant to [section 144 of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-144).
+  (B) The Director of Small Business Programs appointed pursuant to [section 144 of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-144).

-  (F) The official designated under [section 1501(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1501/a&num=0&edition=prelim) to have responsibility for Department of Defense matters relating to missing persons as set forth in [section 1501 of this title](./chapter-076-missing-persons.md#section-1501).
+  (C) The official designated under [section 1501(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1501/a&num=0&edition=prelim) to have responsibility for Department of Defense matters relating to missing persons as set forth in [section 1501 of this title](./chapter-076-missing-persons.md#section-1501).

-  (G) The Director of Military Family Readiness Policy under [section 1781 of this title](./chapter-088-military-family-programs-and-military-child-care.md#section-1781).
+  (D) The Director of Military Family Readiness Policy under [section 1781 of this title](./chapter-088-military-family-programs-and-military-child-care.md#section-1781).

-  (H) The Director of the Office of Corrosion Policy and Oversight assigned pursuant to [section 2228(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2228/a&num=0&edition=prelim).
+  (E) The Director of the Office of Corrosion Policy and Oversight assigned pursuant to [section 2228(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2228/a&num=0&edition=prelim).

-  (I) The official designated under [section 2438(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2438/a&num=0&edition=prelim) to have responsibility for conducting and overseeing performance assessments and root cause analyses for major defense acquisition programs.
+  (I) 11 So in original.
+Former subpars.
+(F) to (H) redesignated (C) to (E), respectively.
+The official designated under [section 2438(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2438/a&num=0&edition=prelim) to have responsibility for conducting and overseeing performance assessments and root cause analyses for major defense acquisition programs.

 (9) Such other offices and officials as may be established by law or the Secretary of Defense may establish or designate in the Office.